Hanabi-Live/hanabi-live/docs/VARIANTS.md

 * One of the suits is replaced with a "dark" version of a special suit.
   * Gray is the "dark" version of white.
-  * Cocoa Rainbow is the "dark" version of muddy rainbow.
+  * Cocoa rainbow is the "dark" version of muddy rainbow.
-  * Gray is the "dark" version of light pink.
+  * Gray pink is the "dark" version of light pink.
 * There is only one of each dark card in the deck, which means that every dark card is "critical".

 ### Special Suit Combinations (e.g. Black & Rainbow)